 Ingredients

-- 1 Cup Farro, Rinsed
+- 1 Cup Uncooked Farro

-- 1 Medium Fennel Bulb, trimmed, quartered, cored and sliced about ¼ inch thick Reserve the fronds!
+- 1 Medium Fennel Bulb, trimmed, quartered, cored and sliced about ¼ inch thick Reserve the fronds

 - 1 Large Red Beet, peeled, quartered and sliced about ¼ inch thick

-- 1 ½ Medium Shallots, sliced about ¼ inch thick save the remaining half for the dressing!
+- 1 ½ Medium Shallots, sliced about ¼ inch thick save the remaining half for the dressing

 - 1 tablespoon Olive Oil